Augusto11CB/Design-Patterns/Design Pattern.md

 **TYPES OF DESIGN PATTERNS**
 Generally speaking, there are three main categories of Design Patterns.
 They are:
   - **Creational Patterns**
-  - **Structural Patterns**
+  - **Structural Patterns
-Use structural patterns to describe how different objects have a relationship (how they interact with each other).
+Ue structural patterns to describe how different objects have a relationship (how they interact with each other).
 Also, how they should work to achieve a particular goal (how spicy and ingredients work to create a dish)
-  - **Behavioral Patterns**
+  - **Behavioral Patterns
 It defines how objects distribute work, how an object performs a single cohesive function and how different/independent objects work towards a common goal.
 (Race team trying to win the race).

+## Creational Vs Structural Vs Behavioral
+**1. Behavioral Patterns:**  These design patterns are specifically concerned with communication between objects.

+**2. Creational Patterns:** These design patterns provide ways to create objects while hiding the  _creation logic_, instead of instantiating objects directly using the  `new`  operator.
+This gives the program more flexibility in deciding which objects need to be created for a given  _use case._

+**3. Structural Patterns:**  These design patterns deal with class and object composition.
+The concept of inheritance is used to compose interfaces and define ways to compose objects to obtain new functionality.

 ## Creational Patterns
 ### Singleton